Explosions, violations reported after India and Pakistan agree ceasefire

 “Pakistan has always strived for peace and security in the region, without compromising on its sovereignty and territorial integrity,” Foreign Minister Ishaq Dar said.

-The announcement had been met with relief and joyous scenes by residents in both countries and in the areas of disputed Kashmir that each administers.
+The announcement had met relief and joyous scenes by residents in both countries and in the areas of disputed Kashmir that each administers.

-But just hours after the ceasefire was announced, explosions were heard across the city of Srinagar in Indian administered Kashmir, according to Omar Abdullah, chief minister of the federal territory.
+But just hours after the ceasefire was announced, explosions were heard across the city of Srinagar in Indian-administered Kashmir, according to Omar Abdullah, chief minister of the federal territory.
 “What the hell just happened to the ceasefire?
 Explosions heard across Srinagar,” Abdullah posted on X.

-Al Jazeera’s Osama Bin Javaid, reporting from Lahore, Pakistan said, “People are welcoming the ceasefire, but we are also reminded how precarious it is, ceasefire violations are already happening across the Line of Control in the disputed Kashmir region”.
+Al Jazeera’s Osama Bin Javaid, reporting from Lahore, Pakistan, said, “People are welcoming the ceasefire, but we are also reminded how precarious it is; ceasefire violations are already happening across the Line of Control in the disputed Kashmir region.”

-“We’ve been hearing from local sources that there has been an exchange of fire in multiple locations in the Kashmir region, and there are some projectiles that have entered the Pakistani airspace as well”, he said.
+“We’ve been hearing from local sources that there has been an exchange of fire in multiple locations in the Kashmir region, and there are some projectiles that have entered the Pakistani airspace, as well”, he said.

 “We’re also hearing the loud explosions in Srinagar, similar to what was heard early Saturday and in the afternoon.
 Air sirens are all across, and there’s a power shutdown,” journalist Umar Mehraj told Al Jazeera from Srinagar.